I used to kind of go all out when it came to decorating the house for fall and Halloween.

 The drive was spectacular, full of the beginnings of fall color, 65-degree weather, our dog on the console between my husband and me, and our youngest daughter in the backseat asking all sorts of questions about barn shapes and countrysides, and how, if we ever win the lottery, can we buy a big old farm and have lots of animals whose only jobs are to sit, eat, get fat, and be utterly and completely loved.

 Of course, we have to buy lottery tickets for that to happen.

 Gotta get on that.

-We used to go to pumpkin farms and pick our own; the girls barely able to hobble back to the haywagon with their huge pumpkins the size of their torsos.
-But now we are okay just getting a couple at the grocery store or maybe from a roadside wagon grown in the backyard of rural homes on one of our weekend drives.
+We used to travel to pumpkin fields and choose our own, the girls barely able to hobble back to the haywagon with their massive pumpkins the size of their torsos.
+But now we’re content with picking up a couple from a roadside wagon grown in the backyards of rural homes on one of our weekend drives.